Lecture Recording Policy and Procedures

 • Slow down or speed up the recording, or pause and replay it, to work at their own pace

-• Pick up on things missed in class
+• Pick up on things that were missed or overlooked in class

-• Check what was said before approaching the lecturer for clarification of issues, ideas or misunderstandings.
+• Check on instructions given verbally before approaching the teacher for clarification of issues, ideas or misunderstandings

-It is not good practice to 'binge watch' lectures to catch up on learning.
-Released lectures are a learning resource like the other resources provided in courses (course books, powerpoint, etc).
-They will not replace all of the aspects of learning in a course, so should not be used in this way.
+It is not good practice to 'binge watch' recordings to catch up on deferred learning.
+Recordings are a learning resource like the other resources such as course books, handouts, and library and online resources.
+They cannot substitute for in-person participation in a course.

-• talking with students about how best to use recordings as a supplemental study tool, including the methods above
+• Talking with students about how best to use recordings as a supplementary learning resources, including the methods above.

-• using the computer mouse as a pointer rather than a laser pointer as laser pointers are not visible in the recorded version
+• Using the computer mouse as a pointer instead of a laser pointer – since the latter will not visible in the recording.

-• stepping away from the microphone when holding individual discussions with a student or students
+• Stepping away from the microphone when holding discussions with a individual students.

-• using Canvas analytics to understand students' lecture viewing patterns
+• Using Canvas analytics to understand students' viewing patterns of recordings.

 Students have a responsibility to: